 And when that happened, I am sure that the people thought, "That could easily have been me!
 I had better rethink my position, my attitude, and my conduct before God and man.
 He is holy and all knowing."

 I am sure that the brethren were moved to search their hearts because they could not have remained unmoved by such a shocking thing happening to someone that they probably knew pretty intimately.
 And remember this, they had to do this without showing disrespect for God's judgment, as if to point the finger at God, "How could He have done such a thing?"
 Maybe they thought, "What do I not know about God that made Him react so violently?"
 I am sure that there were not many in the church who were not affected by this.
-What is there that WE don't know about HIM?
+What is there that we do not know about Him?
 Knowing God is eternal life.

 Love will be limited where the fear of God is limited because the fear of God buttresses the expression of love.
 We can love someone only to the extent that we know them.
-If we don't know this aspect of God, where fear is essential, we won't love God to the extent that we should!
+If we do not know this aspect of God, where fear is essential, we will not love God to the extent that we should.
 Both of them are necessary.

-Let's go to Hebrews the 4th chapter, and verse 1.
+Let us go to Hebrews the 4th chapter, and verse 1.
 This is actually a continuation of the thought that Paul left off with in chapter 3, and it is like a conclusion—an admonition that is also a conclusion.
-Because of what happened to the Israelites that Paul recorded there, in chapter 3, he said:
+Because of what happened to the Israelites that Paul recorded there in chapter 3, he said:

-Hebrews 4:1 Let us [Here is the instruction] therefore FEAR [Hey, we've got Peter and Paul agreeing with one another!] lest a promise being left us of entering into His rest, any of you should seem to come short of it.
+Hebrews 4:1 Therefore, since a promise remains of entering into His rest, let us [Here is the instruction] fear [Hey, we have got Peter and Paul agreeing with one another!] lest any of you seem to have come short of it.

-It takes the fear of God to make it all the way!
-You just don't drop it on the wayside because we've got something better (love).
+It takes the fear of God to make it all the way.
+You just do not drop it on the wayside because we have got something better [love].
 No!
 They work together.
-And that word "fear" there means exactly what you think it does!
-It means TO BE AFRAID!
+And that word "fear" there means exactly what you think it does.
+It means to be afraid!

-In Philippians 2:12, a very familiar scripture, but good to repeat at this time.
+In verse 12 of Philippians 2, a very familiar scripture, but good to repeat at this time.

-Philippians 2:12 Wherefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation [We're talking about this period of sanctification—"Be you Holy, for He is Holy"—we're aiming at: You work this out] with FEAR AND TREMBLING.
+Philippians 2:12 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation [We are talking about this period of sanctification—"Be holy, for He is holy"—we are aiming at: You work this out] with fear and trembling.

-Psalm 25:12-14 What man is he that fears the Lord?
-Him shall He teach in the way that He shall choose.
-His soul shall dwell at ease [That means in abundance, prosperity, goodness, and peace.], and his seed shall inherit the earth.
-The secret of the Lord is with them who fear Him, and He will show them His covenant.
+Psalm 25:12-14 What man is the man who fears the Lord?
+Him shall He teach in the way that He chooses.
+His himself shall dwell in prosperity [That means in abundance, goodness, and peace.], and his descendants shall inherit the earth.
+The secret of the Lord is with those who fear Him, and He will show them His covenant.

-THIS IS A WONDERFUL QUALITY!
-IT IS THE KEY TO THE TREASURES OF GOD!
-It's what hits Him in the heart, as it were, to find people who deeply respect Him, because THOSE are the ones He can mold and shape into the image that He wants them!
+This is a wonderful quality!
+It is the key to the treasures of GOD!
+It is what hits Him in the heart, as it were, to find people who deeply respect Him, because those are the ones He can mold and shape into the image that He wants them.

-Somehow brethren, we have gotten the impression that there's something negative, weak, or wrong with fearing God.
-NOT ON YOUR LIFE!
+Somehow brethren, we have gotten the impression that there is something negative, weak, or wrong with fearing God.
+Not on your life!

 Reciprocity again!
 He respects those who respect Him.
 And those are the ones He looks to bless!
 The fear of God is very positive.
 It is not in the least bit negative.